yukoff/concourse-connect/README.txt

-ConcourseConnect licenses libraries and code from the following projects, some are proprietary in which Concursive has been granted a license to redistribute, some are open source and are used according to the project license:
+ConcourseConnect licenses libraries and code from the following projects, some are proprietary in which Concursive has been granted a license to redistribute, some are Open Source and are used according to the project license:

 Project Name                      License
 --------------------------------  -----------------------------------------
-Ant-Contrib                       Apache Software License backport-util-concurrent          Public Domain
-Batik                             Apache Software License Bean Shell                        Sun Public License Bouncy Castle Crypto API          Bouncy Castle Open Source License Castor                            Apache Software License v2.0
+Ant-Contrib                       Apache Software License Axis                              Apache Software License Bean Shell                        Sun Public License Bouncy Castle Crypto API          Bouncy Castle Open Source License Castor                            Apache Software License v2.0